nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 The file ``config/config.sample.php`` lists all the parameters within Nextcloud that can be specified in ``config/`` files, along with example and default values for each.
-The content of that sample configuration file is included here for ease of reference and alongside additional context.
+The content of that sample configuration file is included :ref:`below<config-php-sample>` for ease of reference and alongside additional context.

 .. tip:: Only add parameters to ``config/config.php`` that you wish to modify.